Pinching operators for approximating multiphoton entangled states: Classical Simulation

 Now, the Mermin inequality states that, for a noncontextual hidden-variable model in which $M_n$ denotes the random variable corresponding to $\hat{M}_n$, we have the following constraint on its expectation value:

 In what follows, we compute the Mermin statistic using our numerical model for different photon number GHZ states.
-Since we post-select on coincident detection events, the noncontextuality condition need not hold, since the coincident events for each measurement setting correspond to a different subensemble.
-This allows for a violation of the Mermin inequality \cite{Larsson1998}.
+Since we post-select on coincident detection events, the noncontextuality condition need not hold, as the coincident events for each measurement setting correspond to a different subensemble.
+This allows for a possible violation of the Mermin inequality \cite{Larsson1998}.

 In Fig.\ \ref{fig:Mermin3} we show the results of measuring the Mermin statistic for an approximate three-photon GHZ state.
 The pinching strength, $r$, was varied from 0.0 to 2.0, and two different detection thresholds, $\gamma = 0.5$ and $\gamma = 1.0$, were considered.
 We found violations of the Mermin inequality for intermediate values of $r$, with higher values of $\gamma$ necessitating lower values of $r$.
 For $\gamma = 0.5$, violations were found for $0.55 < r < 1.64$, and a peak violation of $M_3 = 3.11$ was found for $r = 1.0$.
 For $\gamma = 1.0$, violations were found for $0.3 < r < 1.51$, and a peak violation of $M_3 = 2.97$ was found for $r = 0.7$.
+Interestingly, the pinching strengths required for maximum violation are larger than those needed for maximum fidelity.
+(See Fig.\ \ref{fig:GHZ3fidelity}.)
+We believe this is due to the larger number of observables needed to perform QST for computing fidelity, resulting in more stringent demands on the suppression of higher-order Fock states.